 Contrary to what we see in the media, Sydney and Australia are pretty safe places to live.
 Random street crime isn’t all that random.
 Did you know that in 80% of sexual assaults the assailant knows their victim?
 In fact, most personal violence, other than robbery, is perpetrated by someone known to the victim.
 Many violent acts take place between family, friends and acquaintances, where risk factors like alcohol and drugs fuel a volatile situation.
 The good news for all of us then is that the chance of being randomly attacked is very low, so mostly we need to equip ourselves with a ‘radar’ to warn of trouble in advance and with some useful tools to diffuse potentially volatile situations and get out of trouble early.
 These tools need to be tailored to deal mostly with family, friends and acquaintances.
-Our aim in Aikido training is to provide the community with appropriate responses to keep everyday people and their families safe while getting on with the rest of their lives.
+Our aim in training is to provide the community with appropriate responses to keep everyday people and their families safe while getting on with the rest of their lives.
+Our self defence programmed is rooted in the art of Aikido, where we recommend people start.

 Start your Aikido tryout Enrol now!